Theo Robinson: Return to Port Vale

 On 24 August 2020, Robinson rejoined Port Vale on a two-year deal, where he faced competition from Tom Pope, Mark Cullen and Devante Rodney for a place in the starting eleven.
-He stated that "when I was here before it wasn’t really a good time personally but now I am here to put things right".
+He stated that "when I was here before it wasn't really a good time personally but now I am here to put things right".
 It was reported that Grimsby manager Ian Holloway had tried to sign him but lost out due to his club insisting on a clause to reduce pay if the league was postponed or cancelled again due to a second wave of Coronavirus disease 2019 cases; Vale reportedly had no such clause in their contract offer.
 On 5 September, he scored on his second debut for the Vale, coming on as a substitute to score a late winner in a 2–1 victory over Scunthorpe United in the first round of the EFL Cup, manager John Askey said that "It's nice when you have someone like Theo who can come on and has goals in him".
 Robinson set a personal target of 10 goals for the campaign but said the main aim was promotion.
 Having started the 2020–21 season on the bench, he claimed a place in the starting eleven by mid-October after becoming the club's leading scorer.
-He soon dropped out of the starting eleven however and was transfer-listed in December.
-Caretaker-manager Danny Pugh deregistered Robinson from the club's 22-man squad the following month in order to make room for new signing Kurtis Guthrie.
-He was re-registered at the end of the January transfer window and went on to earn praise for his work-rate from new manager Darrell Clarke but was still transfer-listed in May 2021.
+He soon dropped out of the starting eleven however, and was transfer-listed in December.
+Caretaker manager Danny Pugh deregistered Robinson from the club's 22-man squad the following month in order to make room for new signing Kurtis Guthrie.
+He was re-registered at the end of the January transfer window and went on to earn praise for his work rate from new manager Darrell Clarke but was still transfer-listed in May 2021.
 He left the club by mutual consent on 31 August 2021.

 Bradford City

 Having secured his release from Port Vale, Robinson signed a one-year contract with League Two club Bradford City after manager Derek Adams needed cover for the injured Lee Angol.
-He was dropped by new manager Mark Hughes in early March and did not feature again at Valley Parade, leaving his finally tally at four goals in 26 appearances, of which only five appearances were league starts.
+He was dropped by new manager Mark Hughes in early March.
+He did not feature again at Valley Parade, leaving his final tally at four goals in 26 appearances, of which only five appearances were league starts.
 Robinson was released at the end of his one-year deal.
 Robinson was a trialist for Mansfield Town in August 2022 but was not offered a contract.